-How much you should save depends on how much you can save + A little more.
+How much you should save depends on how much you can save and a little more.
 What I mean is; let’s right now you can save 22% of your monthly income.

 This is the money you can save, add another 5 – 10% to this to get your ideal amount per month to save during college.
 If this approach seems mathematically challenging, try the 50-30-20 rule of budgeting by Elizabeth Warren.

-50% for needs, 30% for wants and 20% towards savings.
-Ideally, if you can save more, you should become a rich man who has the maximum money left after spending, not the man who earned the most.
+50% for needs, 30% for wants, and 20% for savings.
+Ideally, if you can save more, you should become a rich man who has the maximum money left after spending, not the man who earns the most.